 Click this icon to see the model details, including its "Context Window" in tokens.

-When you add a file to the Knowledge Base, you'll see two main options in "Context Mode":
+When you add a file to the Knowledge Base, you'll find two main options in the "Context Mode":

 Deep Learning Mode: